bab3l/go-netbox/docs/ConfigTemplate.md

 ### NewConfigTemplate

-`func NewConfigTemplate(id int32, url string, displayUrl string, display string, name string, templateCode string, created NullableTime, lastUpdated NullableTime, ) *ConfigTemplate`
+`func NewConfigTemplate(id int32, url string, display string, name string, templateCode string, created NullableTime, lastUpdated NullableTime, ) *ConfigTemplate`

 NewConfigTemplate instantiates a new ConfigTemplate object This constructor will assign default values to properties that have it defined,